joeteicher/CodeConjurer/README.md

 #### Disclaimer

-CodeSorcerer is an experimental project.
+CodeConjurer is an experimental project.
 It's a humble attempt at harnessing the power of AI in software development, and we're still figuring out the best ways to do this.
 Users should be aware that the project is not yet ready for production use and is subject to significant changes.

 ---